 While you're at it, you should also have your cholesterol checked.
 This is another important indicator of your heart health, and can also be improved through simple lifestyle changes.

 Men 45 or older are advised to get regular colorectal screenings to check for any growths that might be cancerous or precancerous.
 Colorectal polyps are common after age 50, and while most of these growths aren't cancerous, certain kinds can become cancerous, and you want to catch them early.

-Men between the ages of 55 and 75 should get regular colorectal screenings.
-Your doctor should be consulted because there are a number of options available.
-This could include checking a stool sample for blood every year, a flexible sigmoidoscopy that checks the lower colon every five years or a colonoscopy every 10 years.
+Talk to your doctor about your options, because there are a few different kinds of screenings available.
+This could involve a simple stool sample test, a flexible sigmoidoscopy that checks the lower colon every five years, or a colonoscopy every ten years.

 Prostate Cancer Screening

 Prostate cancer is the most common cancer in men, especially after age 50, and early detection can make a big difference in the treatment outcome.
 However, there is some debate about the value of the prostate-specific antigen test typically used for screening.
 Although elevated PSA levels in the blood may be a sign of cancer, it can also have other causes.
 It's a good idea to talk to your doctor about this test, because the pros and cons aren't clearly understood.
 Your doctor can also perform a digital rectal exam to check for prostate growths.